its-saanvi/linux-mcsr/doc/minecraft/wayland/rebinding.md

 - This line remaps lowercase `e` to the `պ` character, and uppercase `E` to the `Պ` character.
   - `key <AD03>` refers to the `e` key.
-    - Most of the common keys remapped for search crafting (i.e. keys close to the WASD cluster) are listed here, you can add keys further on the right by simply copying the key before it and increasing the number accordingly.
+    - Most of the common keys remapped for search crafting (i.e. keys close to the WASD cluster) are listed in the above example layout, you can add keys further on the right by simply copying the key before it and increasing the number accordingly.
+    - Some keys (i.e. TLDE, CAPS, LALT in the above example) are named much more clearly.
   - `Armenian_pe` refers to the `պ` character.
   - `Armenian_PE` refers to the `Պ` character.
   - [Here is the list of valid names for characters](https://wiki.linuxquestions.org/wiki/List_of_Keysyms_Recognised_by_Xmodmap).